nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 - NuoDB database is deployed in a single Kubernetes cluster.
 - Online Transaction Processing (OLTP) SQL workload should be processed by TEs in _group 1_.
 - Close of Business (COB) SQL workload should be processed by TEs in _group 2_.
-- A set of the applications are installed in the same Kubernetes custom as NuoDB.
+- A set of the applications are installed in the same Kubernetes cluster as NuoDB.
-- Another set of the applications are installed in different Kubernetes cluster, on bare metal or in different cloud.
+- Another set of the applications are installed in a different Kubernetes cluster, on bare metal, or in a different cloud.

-The resource requirements for the different TE groups may be different as there is a direct dependency to the type of SQL workload that TEs will serve.
+The resource requirements for the different TE groups may be different as there is a direct dependency on the type of SQL workload that TEs will serve.
 There will be 2 _smaller_ TEs dedicated for the _OLTP_ and 1 _bigger_ TE dedicated for the _COB_ workload deployed in _nuodb_ namespace.

-To satisfy the requirement having several workloads targeting different set of TEs, the `LBQuery` connection property with the correct syntax will be used.
+To satisfy the requirement of having several workloads targeting a different set of TEs, the `LBQuery` connection property with the correct syntax will be used.
-Alternatively a load balancer policies can be configured and SQL clients can reference them using `LBPolicy` connection property.
+Alternatively, load balancer policies can be configured and SQL clients can reference them using `LBPolicy` connection property.
 For simplicity, `tx-type` database process label will be used to identify which workload is served by a set of TEs.
 The label value is either `oltp` or `cob`.

 For more advanced load balancer configuration, check [Load Balancer Policies](https://doc.nuodb.com/nuodb/latest/client-development/load-balancer-policies/).

-NuoDB supports multi-tenant, multi-cluster and multi-cloud database deployments using TE groups, however, for simplicity a single-cluster single-tenant deployment will be demonstrated here.
+NuoDB supports multi-tenant, multi-cluster, and multi-cloud database deployments using TE groups, however, for simplicity a single-cluster single-tenant deployment will be demonstrated here.
 The below diagram illustrates the deployed resources and SQL clients along with the `LBQuery` syntax.

 ![External Access with TE Groups](../images/database-groups.png)

 ### Deployment

-The steps below will deploy NuoDB database with 2 TE groups in GKE cluster.
+The steps below will deploy NuoDB database with 2 TE groups in Google Kubernetes Engine (GKE).
-If you are deploying in different environment, make sure that the correct cloud provider is set in the `cloud.provider` option.
+If you are deploying in a different environment, make sure that the correct cloud provider is set in the `cloud.provider` option.

-Use the `nuodb.image.tag` option to specify the NuoDB product version.
+> **NOTE**: Use the `nuodb.image.tag` option to specify the NuoDB product version.
 NuoDB 4.2.4+ docker image should be used.

-Install the `admin` chart and enable external access.
+Install the [admin](../stable/admin/README.md) chart and enable external access.
 Service of type `LoadBalancer` will be provisioned by default.

 ```shell